The Castells: Members

 The band's original members were Chuck Girard, Tom Hicks, Warren Hays, Bob Ussery, and Jeff Bush.
 Bush did not sing, but played piano on all the gigs.
 Hays left when the group was signed by Era Records.
 The group planned to move from Santa Rosa to southern California.
 Hays, a minor, was not allowed to move with the boys, and his parents also objected on religious grounds.
 When Hays left, Joe Kelly replaced him.
 When the group signed with Era Records, label president Herb Newman insisted on session pianists, and Jeff Bush was edged out.

 In 1963 Bob Ussery got married, left the group, and moved out of California.
 He was temporarily replaced by Greg Van Krugel, Chuck Girard's roommate and high school friend, because he knew the material from attending rehearsals.
 After a few live performances as a substitute, he was elected to permanent membership.
 By late 1964, The Castells were still recording and doing public appearances, but their popularity was waning.
 By 1965 the group members remained friends but went their separate ways.

 Most often produced by Gary Usher, Chuck Girard and Joe Kelly went on to record as a duo under their real names, Chuck and Joe, recording blue-eyed soul covers of earlier popular songs like "Harlem Shuffle" and "Feel So Fine."
 They recorded a few edgy pop-folk singles as the Devons.
 They worked for Usher for several years and recorded a number of hot rod and surf albums under many different group identities.

 Tom Hicks began a family with a new wife and went on to become a successful businessman in southern California.

 Greg Van Krugel also married.
 He was drafted into the U.S. Army in 1966.
 In 1968, after active duty, he returned to his wife and daughter in southern California and made his career in the defense and aerospace electronics industry.

 Other performers of note with whom the Castells shared the stage include Bobby Rydell, Dick and Dee Dee, Jan and Dean, The Beach Boys, The Righteous Brothers.
 The Rivingtons, Donnie Brooks, Dobie Gray, Gary Lewis & The Playboys, Ted Neely and Larry Verne.

 Session musicians the Castells worked with later became known as The Wrecking Crew.
-They included Billy Strange (guitar), Barney Kessel (guitar), Ray Pohlman (bass and arranger of one of the group's sessions), Frankie Capp, Plas Johnson (saxophone), Glen Campbell (guitar), and Hal Blaine (drums).
+They included Billy Strange (guitar), Barney Kessel (guitar), Ray Pohlman (bass and arranger of one of the group's sessions), Frankie Capp (percussion), Plas Johnson (saxophone), Glen Campbell (guitar), and Hal Blaine (drums).